 The Collection has been adding several thousand new sheet maps, several dozen books, and a substantial amount of digital data every year.
 A collection-development policy statement is available.

 The Map Collection houses only about a quarter of the atlases at the University of Chicago Library.
 Most reading rooms have their own small atlas collections.
-Thus, for example, several business atlases are kept in the main reference collection; many historical atlases as well as most linguistic atlases are housed in the Third-Floor Reading Room; a few atlases of religion are found in the Fourth-Floor Reading Room; and some atlases of the Middle East, South Asia, the Far East and the Classical World are held in the Fifth-Floor Reading Room.
+Thus, for example, several business atlases are kept in the main reference collection; some thematic atlases are housed in the Second- and Third-Floor Reading Room collection; and some atlases of the Middle East, South Asia, the Far East and the Classical World are held in the Fifth-Floor Reading Room.
 In addition, Crerar Library holds many science atlases.
-Hundreds of additional atlases are kept in the Regenstein stacks, including most of the Library's U.S. and Canadian county atlases.
+Hundreds of additional atlases are kept in the Regenstein stacks and (especially) in Mansueto, including most of the Library's U.S. and Canadian county atlases.
 Most early atlases are kept in Special Collections.

 As in any research library, most maps are found neither in the form of sheet maps nor in atlases but in scholarly books and journals, either as illustrative material in texts or else bound in or kept in pockets.
 Locating these maps is not easy, but the Map Collection holds several standard bibliographies, and Map Collection staff can offer suggestions.